28/DemoClojure/README.md

 # democlojure

-This is a simple console application for creating and storing ringtones written in Clojure.
-This is acctualy a simulation of the console app(like in terminal or cmd).
+This is a simple console application for creating and storing ring tones written in Clojure.
+This is actually a simulation of the console app(like in terminal or cmd).
 It's called democlojure(for a lack of a better name) because it's my first Clojure application and it was my first Clojure assignment for school.